 Program Purpose and Outline

 replacement surgery.
 Fellows will have an extensive clinical experience with primary and revision total hip and total knee replacements.
-They are exposed to a wide spectrum of surgical techniques and problems, ranging from primary hip, knee and shoulder arthroplasties to complex joint revision and tumor reconstruction cases.
+They are exposed to a wide variety of surgical techniques and problems, ranging from primary hip, knee arthroplasties to complex joint revision and reconstruction cases.

-Fellows are responsible for staffing joint replacement cases at Baylor St. Luke's Medical Center, Houston Methodist, and at the Michael E. DeBakey Veterans Affairs Medical Center.
+Fellows are responsible for staffing joint replacement cases at Baylor St. Luke's Medical Center and at the Michael E. DeBakey Veterans Affairs Medical Center.
 The primary clinical responsibility for ward management falls to the residents on these services, or to the attending staff positions.
 Fellows are supervised by attending orthopedic surgeons who are either full-time or part-time faculty members in the Baylor College of Medicine Department of Orthopedic Surgery.

 Fellows are expected to participate actively in the operating room either as first assistant or surgeon under direct faculty supervision.
 At the VA under the supervision of our staff, the fellows function as attending physicians and guide residents through cases to enhance their educational skills.
 They do not participate in the orthopedic call schedule and are not primarily responsible for managing the inpatient services.